fetchai/agents-tac/sandbox/README.md

 - `NB_GOODS` is the number of types of goods available for trade in the competition.
 - `NB_BASELINE_AGENTS` is the number of baseline agents spawned in the TAC instance.
 - `OEF_ADDR` and `OEF_PORT` allow you to specify a different OEF Node to use for the sandbox.
-- `SERVICE_REGISTRATION_STRATEGY` indicates whether the baseline agent registers supply, demand or both services on the oef.
 - `DATA_OUTPUT_DIR` is the output directory to use for storing simulation data in `${DATA_OUTPUT_DIR}/${EXPERIMENT_ID}`.
 - `EXPERIMENT_ID` is the name to give to the simulation.
 - `LOWER_BOUND_FACTOR` is the lower bound factor of a uniform distribution used for generating good instances.